-In 2020, USTR and Commerce reviewed information regarding the accession of numerous countries.
-Working Party meetings occurred during 2020 for Ethiopia, Uzbekistan, Union of the Comoros, and Timor-Leste.
+In 2022, USTR and Commerce reviewed information regarding the accession of numerous countries including Comoros, Timor Leste and Uzbekistan.

 WTO TRADE POLICY REVIEWS

 The WTO's Trade Policy Review (TPR) mechanism provides USTR and Commerce with another opportunity to review the subsidy practices of WTO Members.
 The four largest traders in the WTO (the EU, the United States, Japan, and China) have been examined once every three years.
 The next 16 largest Members, based on their share of world trade, have been reviewed every five years.
 The remaining Members have been reviewed every seven years, with the possibility of a longer interim period for least-developed Members.
 For each review, two documents are prepared: a policy statement by the government of the Member under review and a detailed report written independently by the WTO Secretariat.